Patagonian mara: Ecology and activity

 Patagonian maras are found only in Argentina, from 28 to 50°S. They prefer to live in habitats with shrub cover, but they also inhabit overgrazed and barren soils in the Monte Desert biome.
 In northwestern Argentina, they primarily inhabit lowland habitats such as forest and creosote bush or larrea.
-Maras prefer sandy and low shrub habitat in Valdes Peninsula.
-They have adapted well to a cursorial lifestyle on the open plains and steppe, with long legs, reduced clavicle, and well-developed sensory organs making them capable of running and communicating in these open habitats.
+Maras prefer sandy and low-shrub habitat in Valdes Peninsula.
+They have adapted well to a cursorial lifestyle on the open plains and steppe, with long legs, reduced clavicles, and well-developed sensory organs making them capable of running and communicating in these open habitats.
 When running, maras have been compared to deer and antelope.
 Maras are largely herbivorous.
 They feed primarily on green vegetation and fruit.
 In the Monte Desert, monocots make up 70% of their diet, while dicots make up 30%.
 Preferred grass species eaten are those of the genera Chloris, Pappophorum, and Trichloris, while dicots that are eaten include Atriplex lampa, Lycium spp., and Prosopis spp.

 Maras are primarily diurnal and around 46% of their daily activities involve feeding.
 Their temporal activity rhythms are related to environmental factors.
 Light, precipitation, and temperature have positive effects on annual activities, while darkness and relative humidity have negative effects.
 The daily activity of maras is unimodal in winter and bimodal in other seasons.
 Their preferred temperature is around 20 C. Females spend more time feeding than the males, due to the demands of gestation and lactation.
 Males spend most of the day sitting and being vigilant for predators.
 Predators of maras, particularly the young, are felids, grisons, foxes, and birds of prey.
 Maras are also hosts for parasites such as the nematode worm Wellcomia dolichotis.